iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 Unlike in Miller's 2007 review, where growth was implemented in a 1/3 of the studies, only 6% of the models we looked at had the concept of growth built in (@tbl:behaviours).
 This would be because these models are focused on connectivity, where growth is not considered such an important factor in moving between the source and sink sites.

 #### Sensory Ability & Orientation

-Implementations of the ability for a fish larvae to orientate towards a reef based on a pseudo-scent was implemented in only one study {Staaterman:2012ek}, where they used a mixture of early and late onset sensory abilities.
+The ability of the marine larvae to sense settlement habitat was implemented in 50.9% of the models.
+Of these, 95.4% opted for a buffer implementation, where each settlement habitat has a buffer zone added around it.
+The average size of the buffer zone around the potential settlement sites was 8.18 km.
+The other implementation, which essentially works on similar principles, was to give the larvae a detection distance, which was relative to the centre of the settlement site {Staaterman:2012ek}.
+This settlement cue was used to allow the larvae to orientate towards the reef if the larvae was within the cue distance, where they used a mixture of early and late onset sensory abilities.
 Giving the larvae the ability to orientate early improved their chances of settling, and also increased self-recruitment.

 #### Swimming behaviours
 Only 26% of the models implemented swimming behaviours of some kind, meaning the other 74% assumed the larvae were passive and moved solely by the currents.
 This is interesting, because we know that this is not the case.
 At the very least many larvae have diel vertical migration patterns to below the mixed layer to escape predators during the day.
 Is the reason we are not seeing swimming behaviours implemented because a) we do not know enough about the behaviour of the individual species, b) researchers do not believe swimming movement has much overall effect on the connectivity patterns or c) are people trying to keep their models as simple as possible.
 It has been established that vertical migration (either diel or ontogenetic) does increase self-recruitment and limit the dispersal kernel [cite Paris etc].

 : The different implementations of swimming behaviours for models of ichthyoplankton.
 Note the proportions sum to greater than 1 because multiple swimming behaviours can be implemented {#tbl:swimming}